Skip to main content

 How long can I stay in Thailand on a visa exemption?

-Visa-exempt visitors can stay for 30 days per visit.
-This can be extended once for an additional 30 days at a Thai immigration office inside Thailand, giving a maximum stay of 60 days.
+Visa-exempt visitors can currently stay for 60 days per visit.
+This can be extended once for an additional 30 days at a Thai immigration office inside Thailand, giving a maximum stay of 90 days.
+(The visa-exempt stay is being reduced to 30 days — approved and pending Royal Gazette publication, no date announced as of June 2026; verify before travel.)
 After that, you must leave and re-enter (though repeated visa runs are increasingly scrutinised by Thai border officers).

 Can I extend my Thailand visa while I am there?